-At closing arguments, Ghislaine Maxwell portrayed as both abuser and wrongly targeted victim
+Jury begins deliberating in Ghislaine Maxwell’s sex-trafficking case

 Portions of another woman’s testimony were also in conflict with facts she disclosed to the FBI in earlier interviews.
 She testified that the traumatic memories came back to her in full throughout a series of interviews leading up to the trial.

 Maxwell is the daughter of late media investor Robert Maxwell.
-Four of her siblings were present in court for the final arguments on Monday.
+Four of her siblings were present in court for the final arguments Monday.